Skip to content

 Each host gets one of four markers, matching its status:

-A failed (re)start under --activate does not fail the host (the flip already succeeded) — it surfaces as a per-host warning on stderr.
+Under --activate, a failed (re)start surfaces as a per-host warning on stderr; the flip already succeeded, so the host is not marked failed.
 The summary fleet: N/M host(s) deployed counts only ok hosts.

 Exit codes